Lovewell, Kansas – Extinct in Jewell County

 Lovewell, Kansas, 1916.

 However, the new highway spelled the beginning of the end for Lovewell.
 The smoothest road in the region would miss the town by five miles, running roughly congruent with a trail known 60 years earlier as the Parallel Road, once intended as a highway that would usher prospectors from Atchison to Pikes Peak.
-The Pikes Peak Ocean-to-Ocean Highway is scheduled to intersect with the north-south Meridian Highway just a few miles away at Belleville, making travel even easier.
+The Pikes Peak Ocean-to-Ocean Highway was scheduled to intersect with the north-south Meridian Highway just a few miles away at Belleville, making travel even easier.

 Contractors started building the dam for the nearby Lovewell Reservoir on January 27, 1955.
 It was named for Thomas Lovewell.
 Construction was finished in 1957 and the lake began to be filled on October 1.
 The reservoir became operational on October 15, 1957.